Canadian surface combatant

 Overview

-The Canadian Surface Combatant (CSC) project, under the National Shipbuilding Strategy, will replace both the Iroquois-class destroyers and the Halifax-class multi-role patrol frigates with a single class of ship capable of meeting multiple threats on both the open ocean and the highly complex coastal environment.
+The Canadian surface combatant (CSC) project, under the National Shipbuilding Strategy, will replace both the Iroquois-class destroyers and the Halifax-class multi-role patrol frigates with a single class of ship capable of meeting multiple threats on both the open ocean and the highly complex coastal environment.
 The CSC project is the largest and most complex shipbuilding initiative in Canada since World War II.

 The CSC ships will be able to conduct a broad range of tasks, in various scenarios, including: